tara-hylton/world_happiness/README.md

 Global Country Information Dataset 2023 world_data- from https://www.kaggle.com/datasets/nelgiriyewithana/countries-of-the-world-2023 from 2023

 Scatter plot made, based some logic on info from WHO https://www.who.int/data/gho/data/themes/topics/financial-protection
+Made 2 bar plots based on fertility rates and suicide rates and how happiness affects those rates.
+Made a line chart based on the bottom 20 countries, all with a happiness score under 5, showing their life expectancy of men and women.
 Decided I needed SQL tables to continue my plot work, so have converted 2 tables to SQL so far
 All data converted to SQL tables
 I used SQLiteStudio to view my tables and verify there was data in them.
 This was used as a troubleshooting measure when I having some issues visualizing the data and running queries on it.